 Gazelle SA 341 Helicopter For Sale

-The aircraft has very low hours on the airframe and over 1400 hrs remaining on the engine with excellent times remaining on key components.
+The aircraft has very low hours on the airframe and over 1400 hrs remaining on the engine with good times remaining on key components.
 Straps and cross-tube ADs recently done also.
 The aircraft also has an auto pilot and additional fuel tank.
-With the ship also comes an AC unit that is not installed.

 The Aerospatiale SA.341/342 Gazelle is a five-seat light helicopter that first flew in 1967, powered by an Astazou 3 engine.
 The first production aircraft flew in 1971, differing from the prototype in having a longer cabin, larger tail unit and updated Astazou 3A.
 Ten versions of the Gazelle have been built: the SA.341B, 341C, 341D and 341E for the British armed forces; the SA.341F for the French Army; the SA.341G and SA.342J for civil operators; SA.341H military export version; and the SA.342K, 342L and 342M military versions.
 Under an Anglo-French agreement signed in 1967, Gazelles were produced jointly with Westland sales have exceeded 1, 200.

-This aircraft is available for sale with custom exterior paint, custom new interior, seats, carpet, headliner and paint and new radios and electronics - per buyers specification, or as is with certification, and new Garmin transponder with ADSB.
+The aircraft has a new Garmin GPS/transponder with ADSB.
 It will be one of a very few of the IFR Gazelles manufactured (See article below).
 The Gazelle is the only single engined helicopter certified for IFR and is grand fathered in from its original certification.
 Current regulations require twin engine and dual hydraulics to certify for IFR.

 Click here for times